nuxeo-sandbox/nuxeo-website-preview/README.md

   The exact same URL is used if instead of a `Folderish` containing all the website as Nuxeo documents, it is a `File` whose `file:content` holds a zip containing the website

-* The plugin contributes the `WebsitePreviewAvailable` facet:
+* The plugin contributes the `Website` facet:
   * Because not every `Folderish` and not every .zip host a website
-  * So you can dynamically add/remove (using the native `Document.AddFacet` and `Document.RemoveFacet` operaitons) this facet from your documents for quick test to display a "preview" button in the UI for example
+  * So you can dynamically add/remove (using the `Document.AddFacet` and `Document.RemoveFacet` operations) this facet from your documents for quick test to display a "preview" button in the UI for example
   * **IMPORTANT**: The plugin does not add/remove this facet at anytime, it is for you to use.
     * A typical example would be a button in the UI, like "This is a website".
-The user clicks it and you run the `Document.Addfacet` operation to add the `WebsitePreviewAvailable` facet.
+The user clicks it and you run the `Document.Addfacet` operation to add the `Website` facet.
-    * This could also be done automatically in a listener depending on some metadata and rules, and if the `Document.HasMinisite` operation returns `true` (see below).
+    * This could also be done automatically in a listener depending on some metadata and rules, and if the `Document.HasWebsite` operation returns `true` (see below).

 (*) Assuming current user is logged in and has enough rights to at least _read_ the blobs.

 ## The "Main" HTML File

-Whatever the source (a `Folderish` or a .zip), the plugin searches for a min html file using this algorithm:
+Whatever the source (a `Folderish` or a .zip), the plugin searches for a main html file using this algorithm:

 * Whatever the name, it must be at first level, the plugin does not search in nested folders
-* If, at first level, one file is `index.html`, the document is considered being a mini website and this file will be returned at the first peview
+* If, at first level, one file is `index.html`, the document is considered being a website and this file will be returned at the first preview
 * If there is no `index.html` file, the plugin searches for any other .html and returns the first it finds, to be used at first display
 * If there is no .html file at all at first level, the plug-in returns a 404 error.